Giant filter towers proposed to eliminate Delhi smog

 Giant towers proposed to clean Delhi's toxic smog

-CNN's series often carries sponsorship originating from the countries and regions we profile.
+CNN's series often carry sponsorship originating from the countries and regions we profile.
 However, CNN retains full editorial control over all of its reports.
 Our sponsorship policy.

-They look lifted from the pages of science fiction: like industrial monoliths from "Blade Runner," or the Martian pods in "War of the Worlds."
-But these giant towers, looming over the skyline of Delhi, India, land with benevolent intentions.
+They look like something from a science fiction film: the industrial monoliths from "Blade Runner," or perhaps the Martian pods in "War of the Worlds."
+But in reality, these giant towers loom over the skyline of Delhi, in India, and land with benevolent intentions.

-"The Smog Project," designed by Dubai-based architecture firm Znera Space, is an ambitious proposal to clean the air in one of the world's most pollution-blighted cities.
+"The Smog Project," designed by Dubai-based architecture firm Znera Space, is an ambitious proposal to clean the air in one of the world's most-polluted cities.

 Delhi's citizens are on the frontlines of a smog crisis.
-During a particularly bad spell in late 2017, air quality was s poor breathing it was equivalent to smoking 44 cigarettes a day.
+During a particularly bad spell in late 2017, the quality of air was so poor that breathing it was equivalent to smoking 44 cigarettes a day.

-Data from the World Health Organization shows Indian cities dominate the top 20 most-polluted cities globally in terms of PM2.5 levels -- atmospheric particles less than 0.0025mm (0.000098 inches) wide, the smallest and most dangerous size of airborne pollution.
+World Health Organization data shows Indian cities dominate the top 20 most-polluted cities globally in terms of PM2.5 levels -- atmospheric particles less than 0.0025mm (0.000098 inches) wide, the smallest and most dangerous size of airborne pollution.

-Globally, the health implications of air pollution are profound, causing about 4.2 million deaths in 2016 and with links to 3.2 million new diabetes cases annually and impaired cognitive ability, according to recent studies.
+Globally, the health implications of air pollution are profound.
+It caused about 4.2 million deaths in 2016, is linked to 3.2 million new diabetes cases annually and can impair cognitive ability, according to recent studies.

 The Smog Project is shortlisted for a World Architecture Festival 2018 award in the "Experimental Future Project" category, for "proposals that challenge conventional thinking."

 "It's a conversation starter," says Najmus Chowdhry, principal architect for the concept.
-Chowdhry, raised in Chandigarh, approximately 150 miles north of Delhi, describes the nation's capital as "like a gas chamber," but says politically "everyone is passing the buck."
+Chowdhry, raised in Chandigarh, about 150 miles north of Delhi, compares the nation's capital to "a gas chamber," but says politically "everyone is passing the buck."

 Curbing practices that cause smog -- biomass burning, industry and transport emissions, among others -- is a slow process that could take generations, he argues.
 And with further economic growth comes certain headwinds: car ownership in India is predicted to jump 775% by 2040, according to a 2016 International Energy Agency report, while, per KPMG, public transport's share of the market is in decline.